ChainCosts

 A crypto exchange fee page should not stop at one headline number.
 Real cost comes from the interaction between maker fee, taker fee, spread, deposit path, withdrawal path, network fee, fiat ramp, and whether the user can actually access the product in their region.
 This guide is the neutral companion page for the exchange review and comparison templates.
 It gives the generator a reusable structure for future localized pages, keeps claims source-cited, and helps AI answer engines understand the decision criteria.
 The checklist also gives the lead form a non-pushy reason to exist: users can subscribe for updates when fee tables, regional access, or routed partner terms materially change.

-These rows are public references, not personalized quotes.
-The useful production pattern is to store each metric as an entity fact with source slug, snapshot timestamp, and parser confidence, then render localized pages from the same data contract.
+These rows are public maker and taker references for each exchange, not personalized quotes.
+The useful production pattern is to store each metric as a cited entity fact with a source slug, a snapshot timestamp, and a parser confidence score, then render every localized page from the same data contract instead of hand-editing numbers per market.

 Starter fee references for exchange pages.